 Day 3.
 Mapua to Motueka via Tasman and Lower Moutere (26km)

 Today you are riding from Mapua to Motueka.
-This intermediate grade leg has some hills but there are great views through to the Abel Tasman too!
-Leaving Mapua, the trail follows the coast before heading inland, with steepish climb of approx 1 km up onto an an elevated route above the coast.
+This intermediate grade leg has some hills but there are great views too.
+Leaving Mapua, the trail follows the coast before heading inland, with steepish climb of approx 1 km up onto an elevated route above the coast.
 This is apple country, so look out for the orchard packing sheds and interesting little workers cottages tucked amongst the apples trees.
 Leaving the village of Tasman, expect a slow climb of around 3km up to the Moutere ridge.
 The next gravel section (4.5km) climbs and descends as you follow the ridge (elevation approximately 110m.)
 It’s not a long section so take it easy and enjoy the views.
 There are three authentic “Nelson-style” cafes on your route today, with interesting gardens and great food and coffee.
 There are tame eels at one cafe – watch those teeth – and another is on the site of Riverside Community, with a fascinating cactus garden.
 The section of trail through Motueka avoids the town centre and follows around the estuary waterfront, past gardens and grassy beach reserves.
 Look out for the open air Saltwater Baths and the old wharf.
 Motueka is bustling during the fruit-picking season and pretty sleepy the rest of the time.

 Day 4.
 Motueka to Kaiteriteri (17.5km)